AllenNeuralDynamics/ficus/README.md

     - Merge ``computers/{hostname}/{namespace}/default.yml`` with config in default layer
     - Merge ``computers/{hostname}/{namespace}/{filename}`` with above

 When looking for default files in either Default or Computer layer, it will check the following file extensions in this specific order, first one found will be the primary default file.
+Ideally, there should only be a single "default file" in each directory.
+This is enforced with the write endpoint.

     .yml -> .yaml -> .json

-Below is the precedence of merging from lowest to highest.
+Below is the precedence of merging config files from lowest to highest.
 Lower precedence fields will get overwritten by higher precedence fields.
 If a field doesn't exist, it will get appended.

     defaults/{namespace}/default.yml -> defaults/{namespace}/{filename} -> computers/{hostname}/{namespace}/default.yml -> computers/{hostname}/{namespace}/{filename}

 ##  Developers Guide